Snaps & Chats

 Keeping Memories backed up online helps keep them from being lost, but that shouldn’t mean you have to sacrifice your privacy or security.
-That’s why we made “My Eyes Only”, which lets you keep your Snaps safe and encrypted, and protected behind a password you choose.
-That way, even if someone steals your device and logs into Snapchat somehow, those private Snaps are still safe.
+That’s why we've made “My Eyes Only”, which lets you keep your Snaps safe and encrypted and protected behind a password you choose.
+That way, even if someone steals your device and logs in to Snapchat somehow, those private Snaps are still safe.

-Ever wonder how Lenses swap your face with a friend’s or give you puppy dog ears?
+Ever wonder how Lenses swap your face with a friend’s or give you puppy dog ears?lenses

-Some of the magic behind Lenses is due to “object recognition” – an algorithm designed to help a computer generally understand what objects are in an image.
+Some magic behind Lenses is due to “object detection”.
+Object detection is an algorithm designed to help a computer generally understand what objects are in an image.
 In this case, it lets us know that a nose is a nose or an eye is an eye.

-But object recognition isn’t the same as facial recognition.
-While Lenses can tell what is or isn’t a face, they don’t recognise specific faces!
+But, object detection isn’t the same as facial identification.
+While Lenses can tell what is or isn’t a face, they don’t identify specific faces!

-Snap Kit is a set of developer tools that let you easily share Snaps, Stories and Bitmojis with your favourite apps!
-When you choose to connect an app, you can review and customise the information that is shared through Snap Kit.
-You can also remove an app’s access at any time, right in Snapchat settings.
+Snap Kit is a set of developer tools that let you easily share Snaps, Stories and Bitmojis with your favourite apps or from apps and websites to your Snapchat account!
+When you choose to connect to an app or website, you can review and customise the information that is shared through Snap Kit.
+You can also remove an app or website’s access at any time right in Snapchat settings.

-We are committed to creating products that make Snapchat better for everyone, which is why our ad products are built from scratch, tailored just for Snapchat.
-These include things such as film trailers in Discover, as well as Sponsored Filters and Lenses.
+We are committed to creating products that make Snapchat better for everyone, which is why our advertising products are built from scratch.
+These include things like film trailers in Discover or Sponsored Filters and Lenses.

-Every single person is different, and no one is going to like every ad they see.
-If an ad isn’t relevant to you or you don’t think it belongs on Snapchat, you can always let us know by tapping ⋮ , then tapping ⓘ to report the ad to us!
+Every single person is different, and no one is going to like every advertisement they see.
+If an advertisement isn’t relevant to you or you don’t think it belongs on Snapchat, you can always let us know by tapping ⋮ , then tapping ⓘ to report the advertisement to us!

-We want to show you ads that are relevant to you and your interests – but we don’t want to serve ads that are so custom-tailored that they’re invasive or uncomfortable.
-It’s a difficult balance and we may not always get it right, so we’re always counting on Snapchatters for their feedback.
+We want to show you advertisements that are relevant to you and your interests – but we don’t want to serve advertisements that are so custom-tailored that they’re invasive or uncomfortable.
+It’s a difficult balance, and we may not always get it right, so we’re always counting on Snapchatters for their feedback.
 Share your experience with us, if you have a moment!

 Spectacles are sunglasses that capture your world, the way you see it.
 Just press the button to save the moment, in the moment – without having a phone get in the way.
 We specifically made Spectacles sunglasses because they’re meant to be used when you’re out in the world – whether you’re on an adventure or just going about your day.

-Whenever you take a photo or video with Spectacles, a ring of LEDs will light up to let your friends know that you’re recording.
-Each video can only record up to 30 seconds, so they’re not made for continuous recording.
+Whenever you take a photo or video with Spectacles, LEDs will light up to let your friends know that you’re taking a Snap or recording a video.